 The Area Education Agency system that many school districts rely on to provide training, special education services, therapists and mental health services was slashed again this year and forced to downsize and consolidate services again.
 This hardly makes sense as we're supposedly gearing up to take on childrens' mental health challenges.

 The gloves came off on Friday, March 15.
 Reynolds made the fateful decision to meet with Secretary DeVos.
-In case you’ve been living in a cave for two years, DeVos is best known for her crusade in Michigan to create a charter school system and to donate to and elect conservative politicians that would further her vision.
-Here is a chilling article that details the DeVos family’s presence in Michigan and how they brought public education to its knees there.
+In case you've been living in a cave for two years, DeVos is best known for her crusade in Michigan to create a charter school system and to donate to and elect conservative politicians who would further her vision.
+Here is a chilling article that details the DeVos family's presence in Michigan and how they brought public education to its knees there.
 From the article: